WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/index.md

 # Welcome to the Williams and Brandon Lab anaylsis page!
 ## Douglas Mental Health University Institute

-The Williams hippocampus and memory laboratory - McGill University
+Our conjoined source of information and code for both the Williams and Brandon laboratory at McGill University.

-The Brandon Lab - McGill University

-In vitro approaches aiming to better understanding individual neuronal function and local circuits to in vivo experiments aiming to understand how large neuronal populations code for different aspects of memory.
+You will find links to papers, programs, and coding packages used to help with analysis in cell registration, neural coding, and more!
+Aiming to understand how large neuronal populations code for different aspects of memory, we have created this as a way to help share our ideas to achieve just that.